Education: Graduation from a standard high school or possession of a high school equivalency certificate.

 If you have held more than one position at the same employer, please list each position that you held and the length of time that you held each position.

-1. Employees are assigned duties that require the operation of motor vehicles.
-Employees must possess and maintain a Class C motor vehicle operator's license valid in the state of Maryland.
-All applicants must list their driver's license and expiration date on the application.
+1. Candidates appointed to positions in this classification are assigned duties that require the operation of motor vehicles.
+Employees are required to possess a motor vehicle operator's license valid in the state of Maryland.
+All applicants must list their license number and expiration date on the application.

-2. Employees are required to possess and maintain a Class A or B Commercial Driver's License (CDL) valid in the state of Maryland during the probationary period, depending on the type of equipment operated.
+2. During the probationary period, employees may be required to obtain and maintain a Class A or Class B Commercial Driver's License (CDL) valid in the State of Maryland, depending on the type of equipment operated.

-5. Employees new to the Maryland Aviation Administration, must obtain an MAA Airfield Operators Permit in accordance with the Code of Maryland Regulation 11.03.01.04, Control of Vehicular Traffic on the Air Operations Area prior to permanent appointment.
+3. Employees at the Maryland Aviation Administration must have or obtain an Airfield Operators Permit in accordance with the Code of Maryland Regulations 11.03.01.04, Control of Vehicular Traffic on the Air Operations Area, prior to permanent appointment.

-1. Employees must be available for duty at such hours, day or night, as may be required in order to maintain continuous operation of a facility.
+2. Employees must be willing and available for duty at such hours, day or night, as may be required in order to maintain continuous operation of a facility and are subject to call-in.

-2. Employees are subject to being on call 24 hours a day and will be required to maintain a reliable communication link for the purpose of emergency call back requirements.
+3. Employees are required to maintain a reliable communication link (telephone or beeper) for the purpose of emergency call back requirements.

-5. Employees in these classifications are subject to substance abuse testing in accordance with the Transportation Code of Maryland Regulations 11.02.11, Testing for Illegal Use of Drugs.
+8. Employees in this classification are subject to substance abuse testing in accordance with the Transportation Code of Maryland Regulations 11.02.11, Testing for Illegal Use of Drugs.

-TO APPLY: You must complete a MDOT employment application (DTS-1) online to be considered for this recruitment.
+TO APPLY: You must complete an MDOT employment application (DTS-1) online to be considered for this recruitment.
 RESUMES CANNOT BE SUBSTITUTED FOR THE MDOT EMPLOYMENT APPLICATION.
 No paper applications will be accepted.

 Selected candidates may be subject to background and reference checks.